michten/ansible-learning/10-lisenet-exam/00-cmds-diary.md

 Available options in ansible.cfg:              (more in ansible-config list)
 - vault_identity         name of vault_id
 - vault_password_file    absolut path of password file, with vault_id_match need right vault_identity name above
-- vault_identity_list    list of pairs vault_id@path/to/pass-file separated by comma ,    Instead of two aobve
+- vault_identity_list    list of pairs vault_id@path/to/pass-file separated by comma ','    Instead of two above
 - vault_id_match         Unless this is set to true, ansible will try every pass-file from list above, even from another vault_id

 ansible.cfg in [defaults] section may contain e.g lines: